 During the second JC meeting, also in September 2019, the JC completed its discussion on the terms of reference and ground rules and defined CAO's role during the JC meetings.
 The JC discussed the issue of water contamination and matters relating to joint testing of the water, including the appointment of technical experts, the role of observers/advisors, the parameters of testing, location of the tests to be conducted, and the costs and funding for the tests.
-At the end of the second JC meeting, the Company, having noted some of the difficulties expressed in accessing proposed to loan a mobile phone to facilitate communication felt the Company was attempting to influence the Complainant JC representatives and split the wider community.
+At the end of the second JC meeting, the Company, having noted some of the difficulties expressed by some Complainant JC representatives in accessing Viber (because they either did not have mobile phones or had ones that could not access Viber), proposed to loan each Complainant JC representative a mobile phone to facilitate communication of the JC through Viber.
+The Company then distributed mobile phones to the Complainant JC representatives, on condition that any JC member who left the JC would hand over the loaner mobile phone to their replacement on the JC.

+After this meeting. members of the Complainant representative group who the attended meeting as observers expressed their concerns with the Company's action of providing Complainant JC representatives with mobile phones.
+They felt the Company was attempting to influence the Complainant JC representatives and split the wider community.
 As a result, several members from the Complainant group ("Complainant Group A") began publicly expressing their desire to exit the dispute resolution process and requesting for the case to be transferred to CAO's Compliance function.
 This group also expressed that the GRA of the dispute resolution process was restrictive and prevented them from publicly sharing the details of the process.